ibm-messaging/mq-container/docs/building.md

 ## Installed components

 This image includes the core MQ server, Java, language packs, GSKit, and web server.
-This can be configured by setting the `MQ_PACKAGES` argument to `make`.
+This is configured in the `Generate MQ package in INSTALLATION_DIR` section [here](../install-mq.sh), with the configured options being picked up at build time.